sourcegraph/handbook/content/departments/people-talent/people-ops/process/how-we-engage-talent-outside-the-us/deel.md

 You can check [this article](https://help.letsdeel.com/hc/en-gb/articles/4409044013201-How-do-I-request-time-off-) on how to ask for time off through Deel’s platform.

-Sourcegraph uses Roots to submit PTO.
-There is an integration set up with Roots and Deel, so you will be able to submit time off via Roots and it will automatically sync to Deel.
-For this to work, your Deel email will need to match your Roots email (your Sourcegraph email).
+Sourcegraph uses the PTO by Deel Slack app to submit PTO.
+There is an integration set up between the Slack app and Deel, so you will be able to submit time off via the Slack app and it will automatically sync to the Deel platform.
+For this to work, your Deel email will need to match your Slack email (your Sourcegraph email).
 Make sure you change your Deel email to your corporate one if you wish this integration to apply to you.

 You can read more about submitting time off via [Deel here](../../../../../benefits-pay-perks/benefits-perks/time-off/submitting-time-off.md).